 Just remember that the compound miter saw is ideal for fairly thick materials, but not wide ones, and it’s great for making precise miter and bevel cuts.

-This means that the sliding miter saw can handle much wider materials that your basic miter saw or compound miter saw.
+This means that the sliding miter saw can handle much wider materials than your basic miter saw or compound miter saw.

 A compound miter saw can handle boards as wide as 8 inches, but that’s about it, and if you are cutting wider materials, this will mean that you have to reposition the material halfway through the cut to allow the compound miter saw to get through the full width.

-Although if you plan on scaling up and have some more serious future DIY projects planned, like crown molding, buying a high quality sliding dual bevel compound miter saw might be the better option as you’ll be able to slice through a wide range materials with ease.
+Although if you plan on scaling up and have some more serious future DIY projects planned, like crown molding, buying a sliding compound miter saw might be the better option as you’ll be able to slice through a wide range of materials with ease.